LeoNoliere/VV-ISTIC-TP1/sujet.md

 **Chaos Engineering at Facebook:** Facebook employs chaos engineering practices to test the reliability of its online social services.
 **Fault Injection:** Facebook teams intentionally inject faults, such as errors in communication between services, to observe how the system reacts and recovers.

+### 4.

+A formal specification provides a clear and consistent definition of the WebAssembly language.
+It establishes a definitive guide for developers.
+It gives interoperability, that means code compiled to WebAssembly should behave consistently regardless of where it runs.